 For you to be hired as a PPM, you must have successfully launched multiple products and have around 8+ years of experience.

-Defines and communicates the vision, goals, and strategies to effectively align teams
+- Defines and communicates the vision, business goals, and strategies to effectively align teams

-Monitors backlogs, optimizes existing processes, defines new ones, and encourages best practices
+- Monitors product backlog, optimizes existing processes, defines new ones, and encourages best practices

 VP of Product